 Point-of-Care Ultrasound Comes to You

 Since 2001, the EDE - ED Echo course has been taught over 900 times to over 15,000 Canadian and international physicians and allied health professionals.
 Its use has become the standard of care in large trauma centers, remote settings and everything in between.
-It has even been used in Canadian Armed Forces combat units in Afghanistan.
+It has even been used by Canadian Armed Forces combat units in Afghanistan.

 EDE is the most highly rated introductory ultrasound course in North America.
 Participants receive 30 CFPC CERT+ credits or 12 Royal College Section 3 credits.